DeanLemans/deanlemans.github.io/content/00-raw/subconscious.md

 The current school system is actually a competition, and the winner is actually the liar, the abuser, the trickster.
 The good performer wont win.

-I can bypass the school system by being self thought
+I can bypass the school system by being teaching myself

 Too battle alzheimers.
 1. Sleep.
 Too clean the mind.